jomapps/broadstreet-campaigns/docs/entity-reference/implementation-status.md

 # Sync-to-Broadstreet Implementation Status

-## 🎉 **COMPLETED - PRODUCTION READY**
+## 🎉 **COMPLETED - PRODUCTION READY WITH ZUSTAND INTEGRATION**

 The comprehensive sync-to-Broadstreet system has been successfully implemented and is fully operational as of **September 16, 2025**.
+The system has been **fully integrated with the Zustand store architecture** as defined in `docs/implementation/zustand-implementation.md`.

 ## System Overview